bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers-Part-1.md

 Where `2` is being passed to `1`'s `__add__()` method which all `int`s have.

-This is also true for other operators:
+This is also true for all of the other operators.

+For example:

 - `+` is just `__add__()`
 - `*` is just `__mul__()`